 1) The National Office will send you OAS agreements that must be signed and returned.
 Return information is on the agreement.

-2) All coaches involved with the archery program must complete our OAS Instructor Course.
+2) All instructors involved with the archery program must complete the OAS/USAA Level 1 Instructor Training.
 Courses are offered in the fall and more details are available by visiting www.oasquiver.com or an Easton Archery Center near you.
 The course also includes an online part that must be completed before the class, and can be found on the Instructor Training page.

 3) Make your OAS Quiver Account.
 You can do this by visiting our Membership Portal (sign up button in the upper right corner).

 4) Register for the League and other events through The Quiver.
 Announcements will be sent out when those are available.
-When you register for the league you will then pay your league membership fee of $250.
+When you register for the league you will then pay your league membership fee.
 If paid online then there is an online processing fee.
 You can also pay by check made payable to the “Easton Sports Development Foundation” and sent to:

 Olympic Archery in Schools

 15026 Oxnard Street

 There is no processing fee if paid by check.
 Please include with the check a note with your school and conference listed.
 Other potential costs for participating in the program include travel for league games, tournament entry fees, and the cost for additional or maintenance of equipment.